Other common names

 Comparison with other species

-African rock python (Python sebae) Northern African rock pythons have two mostly continuous and irregular dark blotches down the back that are bordered by black and white.
+African Rock Python (Python sebae) Non-venomous Northern African Rock Pythons have two mostly continuous and irregular dark blotches down the back that are bordered by black and white.

 In Florida, females lay 11-87 white eggs, which hatch between June and August.
 Females remain coiled around the eggs without eating until they hatch about two months later.
 Hatchlings average 26 inches (65 cm) in total length.